 Medical expenses, with the exception of any discount the negligent driver’s insurance company may negotiate since you are entitled to have insurance cover your treatment and pharmaceutical bills.
 If you are found not at fault for the accident, your insurance company shouldn’t have to cover these bills, and the negligent driver’s insurance company should award compensation for medical expenses.

 Lost wages (and lost earning capacity), not including any amount your employer may have paid you in sick leave or vacation time, as the law says you are entitled to be compensated as though you have no paid sick leave (business owners can also at times collect lost profits).

 Pain and suffering, which usually involves taking your earning and medical losses into account and multiplying them by a number determined by factors like: how serious the collision impact was; how serious the treatment you received was; any preexisting injury and whether the accident made the injury worse; whether your vehicle had substantial value before the accident; and, where the case is filed, since juries in Georgia vary from county to county.

-Contact A Georgia Attorney If You Need to Make an Accident Claim
+Contact An Atlanta Car Crash Attorney at Hasner Law PC If You Need to Make an Accident Claim

 If you’ve been in an accident and need to file a claim, it’s advisable to have experienced, dedicated counsel on your side.
 The insurance companies will have lawyers on theirs, after all.

 We serve in Fulton County, Chatham County, and its surrounding areas: